This article is regularly updated to reflect emerging developments.

 Will it infringe on my privacy?

-Wariness around the app has been fuelled by a report from the Guardian revealing that a draft government memo explaining how the NHS contact tracing app could work noted that ministers might be given the ability to order “de-anonymisation” at some point to identify people from their smartphones.
+Wariness around that app was fuelled by a report from the Guardian revealing that a draft government memo explaining how the NHS contact tracing app could work noted that ministers might be given the ability to order “de-anonymisation” at some point to identify people from their smartphones.
 It said the app could use device IDs, which are unique to all smartphones, to reveal users’ identities, if deemed “proportionate at some stage”.
 It didn’t detail under what circumstances such a measure would be ‘proportionate’.
 A spokesperson from NHSX denied that this had ever been on the table.